argoproj/argo-events/api/sensor.md

 <td>
 <em>(Optional)</em>
 <p>
-LiveReload defines whether sensor pods should restart on changes to the deployment spec.
+LiveReload propagates sensor changes to the sensor deployment without the need for recreating pods, defaults to false
 </p>
 </td>
 </tr>